omoikane/acf-youtube-video/README.md

 This add-on will work with version 4 and up.

+### Requirements

+This add-on is only supported on PHP 5.3 and up.

 ### Installation

 This add-on can be treated as both a WP plugin and a theme include.